-The information below has the name and age of each of our directors and each of the nominees with his or her principal occupation, together with the number of shares of Common Stock beneficially owned, directly or indirectly, by each and the percentage of outstanding shares that ownership represents, all as of the close of business on March 4, 2011 (according to information received by the Company), other board memberships and the period during which he has served us as a director.
+As described in more detail below, we believe that each of our directors are well suited to serve on our Board for a variety of individual reasons and because collectively they bring a wealth of experience from diverse backgrounds that have combined to provide us with an excellent mix of experiences and viewpoints.
+The information below has the name and age of each of our directors and each of the nominees with his or her principal occupation, together with the number of shares of Common Stock beneficially owned, directly or indirectly, by each and the percentage of outstanding shares that ownership represents, all as of the close of business on March 2, 2012 (according to information received by the Company), other board memberships and the period during which he has served us as a director.

-Name Principal Occupation(1) Service as Director Age Shares of Common Stock(2) Percent of Outstanding Shares Names of Director Noming Birector -150 Stock(2) Similes pires 2011, New Term Will Expire 2014) R. Randall Rollins(3) Chairman of Rollins, Inc; Chairman of the Board of the Company; Chairman of the Board of RPC, Inc. (oil and gas field services); and Chairman of the Board of Marine Products Corporation (boat manufacturing) 1968 to date 79 76,757,596(4) 52.0 James B. Williams Chairman of the Executive Committee of SunTrust Banks, Inc. (bank holding company) from 1998 to April 2004; and Chairman of the Board and Chief Executive Officer of SunTrust Banks, Inc. from 1991 to 1998 1978 to date 77 101,250 Class I (Current Term Ex pires 2011) Glen W. Rollins(3) Former President and Chief Operating Officer of Orkin, LLC; Former Executive Vice President of Rollins, Inc. 2009 to date 44 1,007,787 0.7 Names of Directors Whose Class II (Term Expires 20 e Terms Have Not Expired 12) Gary W. Rollins(3) Chief Executive Officer, President and Chief Operating Officer of the Company 1981 to date 66 77,921,947(5) 52.8 Henry B. Tippie Presiding Director of the Company; Chairman of the Board and Chief Executive Officer of Tippie Services, Inc. (management services); Chairman of the Board of Dover Downs Gaming & Entertainment, Inc. (operator of multipurpose gaming and entertainment complex) since January 2002; and Chairman of the Board of Dover Motorsports, Inc. (operator of motorsports tracks) 1960 to 1970; 1974 to date 84 1,742,001(6) 1.2 Larry L. Prince Chairman of the Executive Committee of the Board of Directors of Genuine Parts Company (automotive parts distributor); Chairman of the Board from 1990 through February 2005 and Chief Executive Officer from 1989 through August 2004 of the Genuine Parts Company; and SunTrust Banks, Inc. (bank holding company).
-2009 to date 72 7,500
+Name Principal Occupation(1) Service as Director Age Shares of Common Stock(2) Percent of Outstanding Shares Names of Director Nomin Names of Director Nominees Class II (Term Expires 20 12, New Term Will Expire 2015) Gary W. Rollins(3) Chief Executive Officer, President and Chief Operating Officer of the Company 1981 to date 67 77,971,510(4) 53.1 Larry L. Prince Chairman of the Board of Directors of Genuine Parts Company (automotive parts distributor) from 1990 through February 2005 and Chief Executive Officer from 1989 through August 2004 of the Genuine Parts Company.
+2009 to date 73 7,500

-Name Principal Occupation(1) Service as Director Age Common Stock(2) Outstanding Shares Class III (Term Will Expi ire 2013) Wilton Looney Honorary Chairman of the Board of Genuine Parts Company (automotive parts distributor) 1975 to date 91 7,593 Bill J. Dismuke Retired President of Edwards Baking Company (manufacturer of baked pies and pie pieces) 1984 to date 74 4,555 Thomas J. Lawley, M.D.
-Dean of the Emory University School of Medicine since 1996 2006 to date 64 3,000
+Name Principal Occupation(1) Service as Director Age Shares of Common Stock(2) Percent of Outstanding Shares Class I (Term Expires 20 12, New Term Will Expire 2014) Henry B. Tippie Presiding Director of the Company; Chairman of the Board and Chief Executive Officer of Tippie Services, Inc. (management services); Chairman of the Board of Dover Downs Gaming & Entertainment, Inc. (operator of multi-purpose gaming and entertainment complex) since January 2002; and Chairman of the Board of Dover Motorsports, Inc. (operator of motorsports tracks) 1960 to 1970; 1974 to date 85 1,622,001 (5) 1.1 Names of Directors Whos Class I (Term Expires 20 se Terms Have Not Expired R. Randall Rollins (3) Chairman of Rollins, Inc; Chairman of the Board of the Company; Chairman of the Board of RPC, Inc. (oil and gas field services); and Chairman of the Board of Marine Products Corporation (boat manufacturing) 1968 to date 80 76,892,895(6) 52.4 James B. Williams Chairman of the Executive Committee of SunTrust Banks, Inc. (bank holding company) from 1998 to April 2004; and Chairman of the Board and Chief Executive Officer of SunTrust Banks, Inc. from 1991 to 1998 1978 to date 78 101,250 Class III (Term Will Exp Wilton Looney Honorary Chairman of the Board of Genuine Parts Company (automotive parts distributor) 1975 to date 92 7,593 Bill J. Dismuke Retired President of Edwards Baking Company (manufacturer of baked pies and pie pieces) 1984 to date 75 4,555 Thomas J. Lawley, M.D.
+Dean of the Emory University School of Medicine since 1996 2006 to date 65 3,000